 Figure II.3.
-How the WWC Treats Sample Exclusions in RCTs
+How the What Works Clearinghouse treats sample exclusions in randomized controlled

-A characteristic can be determined after random assignment but not affected by group status, so the answer to the questions in Boxes 1 and 3 can both be "no." For example, the answer to all three questions would be "no" in a study where the researcher excluded students with individualized education program statuses at a point in time after the introduction of the intervention, but the intervention is unrelated to how students are identified for individualized education programs.
-In this example, the excluded sample would be counted as attrition because some students' statuses may have been determined after the introduction of the intervention, but were not likely to be affected by the intervention.
-However, if there is a clear channel through which the intervention could affect the individualized education program status of students, the sample exclusion would compromise the RCT.
+A characteristic can be determined after random assignment but not affected by group status, so the answers to the questions in boxes 1 and 3 can both be "no." For example, the answer to all three questions would be "no" in a study where the researcher excluded students with individualized education program statuses at a point in time after the introduction of the intervention, but the intervention is unrelated to how students are identified for individualized education programs.
+In this example, the excluded sample would be counted as attrition because some students' statuses may have been determined after the introduction of the intervention but were not likely to be affected by the intervention.
+However, if there is a clear channel through which the intervention could affect the individualized education program status of students, then the sample exclusion would compromise the RCT.
 For example, the exclusion would compromise the RCT if the intervention provided support to teachers on identifying students who may need individualized education programs.